 d) Canadian Lenders Assurance Facility (CLAF) / Canadian Life Insurers Assurance Facility (CLIAF)

-The Canadian Lenders Assurance Facility (CLAF) and the Canadian Life Insurers Assurance Facility (CLIAF) were components of Canada’s implementation of the G7 Plan of Action to stabilize financial markets, restore the flow of credit and support global economic growth.
+The Canadian Lenders Assurance Facility (CLAF) and the Canadian Life Insurers Assurance Facility (CLIAF) is a component of Canada's implementation of the G7 Plan of Action to stabilize financial markets, restore the flow of credit and support global economic growth.

 24. Contractual Obligations

-The nature of the Department’s activities can result in some large multi-year agreements and contracts whereby the Department of Finance Canada will be obligated to make future payments when the terms of those contracts or agreements are met.
+The nature of the Department's activities can result in some large multi-year contracts and obligations whereby the Department of Finance Canada will be obligated to make future payments when the services or goods are received.